"Now appearing on TV Tropes, it's Adam Sessler and Mooooooooooorgan Webb!"

-Fanservice: They frequently point out these instances during reviews to make a joke about them.
-They also occasionally do skits focused on it, such as one about the history of breast physics in video games.
+Fanservice: They frequently pointed these instances out during reviews to make a joke about them.
+They also occasionally did skits focused on it, such as one about the history of breast physics in video games.

 Flanderization: Sessler on Extended Play was a perfectly reasonable man.
 When X-Play started up, he turned into a complete buffoon with a near psychotic hatred of anything anime related.
 He has shifted right back in the 2008 retool.

-Four Point Scale: Averted — Their review system is deliberately balanced to include all spectrum of games and to be as helpful as possible.
-They have condemned the use of most other scales because of the tendency for most games to fall into the same ranking.
+Four Point Scale: Averted.
+Their review system was deliberately balanced to include all spectrum of games and to be as helpful as possible.
+They had condemned the use of most other scales because of the tendency for most games to fall into the same ranking.
 Near the end of Sessler's tenure on the show, they introduced half-star ratings under the reasoning that they felt they were giving too many perfect scores.
-However after going to Revision3, Sessler stated that the half-star ratings were introduced out of the control of the hosts and review staff after the 2011 holiday break by network management looking to pacify a certain game company and to get the show more influence on Metacritic, a site Sessler has criticized strongly for being used as a metric by gaming companies to withhold bonuses and pay to workers for games which didn't meet an arbitrary number.
+However, after going to Revision3, Sessler stated that the half-star ratings were introduced out of the control of the hosts and review staff after the 2011 holiday break by network management looking to pacify a certain game company and to get the show more influence on Metacritic, a site Sessler has criticized strongly for being used as a metric by gaming companies to withhold bonuses and pay to workers for games which didn't meet an arbitrary number.

-Gamer Chick: Morgan Webb; from the very beginning, she's been accused of being chosen just to be eye candy and not really a gaming fan, despite her never ending insistence to the contrary.
+Gamer Chick: Webb; from the very beginning, she'd been accused of being nothing more than eye candy and not really a gaming fan, despite her never ending insistence to the contrary.